Vanessa1997-Mb/Interconnected_Markets-/README.md

 So, if you've ever wondered if an oil spike could leave you crying over your stock portfolio or if gold prices really glitter when markets tank – this dashboard has your answer

 ## Dashboard Link
-You can access the dashboard using the following link:
+You can access the dashboard using the following link or by downloading the **Interconnected Markets** pbix file:
 [Interconnected Markets Dashboard](https://app.powerbi.com/groups/me/reports/5b4c98e2-c919-4321-a079-1462f2dba1b2?ctid=cd91c0c8-83b6-4bfd-8b69-7d65c0140912&pbi_source=linkShare)